zaidfaiz05/Portfolio/SQL/BI Business Finance/README.md

         order BY order_id;

 ## Part B: Case Study
-### Case: Shopee sees a month-on-month growth of +10% in GMV from Jan to Feb, what is contributing to the growth?
+### Case: The company sees a month-on-month growth of +10% in GMV from Jan to Feb, what is contributing to the growth?

 1. Write the problem statement & explain the method of approach Guide